lupyuen/lupyuen.github.io/src/iot.md

 [(See the changes)](https://github.com/lupyuen/lora-sx1262/commit/8da7e4d7cc8f1455d750bc51d75c640eea221f41)

-We insert this code to tell us (at runtime) whether it was compiled with Zig Compiler or GCC...
+Also we insert this code to tell us (at runtime) whether it was __compiled with Zig Compiler__ or GCC...

 ```c
 void SX126xIoInit( void ) {